Quickstart: Create an Azure DNS zone and record using Azure PowerShell

 Remove-AzResourceGroup -Name MyResourceGroup

-Now that you've created your first DNS zone and record using Azure PowerShell, you can create records for a web app in a custom domain.
+Now that your first DNS zone and record is created using Azure PowerShell, you can create records for a web app in a custom domain.